 1. MAKING THE WORK ENVIRONMENT SAFER

-Imagine an apple tree firmly rooted in the ground, bearing red apples hanging from its branches.
-Think of these apples as losses in your capital, and the branches as the money spent on Workers’ Compensation.
-The roots of the tree symbolize the lack of safety in your work environment.
+Visualize an apple tree standing firm on the ground.
+It has a solid trunk and red apples hanging from its branches.
+Think of these apples as losses in your capital and think of the branches as the money that has been spent in paying the Workers’ Compensation.
+The roots of the tree will be the lack of safety in your work environment.

-For any employer with employees on their payroll, their business will always be like an orchard in the shade of that tree.
-To prevent these ‘apples’ from falling in your orchard, the best practice is to eliminate the apple tree, which in this case is the lack of safety.
+If you are an employer who has employees on his payroll, then your business will always be like an orchard in the shadow of that tree.
+If you want to make sure that the apples don’t fall in your orchard, then the best practice is to get rid of the apple tree.

-Work environment safety and the number of Workers’ Compensation Claims share an inverse relationship.
-The safer the work environment, the fewer Workers’ Compensation Claims.
+Work environment safety and several Workers’ Compensation Claims are both inversely proportional to each other.
+The safer the work environment, the lesser the number of Workers’ Compensation Claims.

 2. HAVING A WORKPLACE SAFETY PROGRAM

-As mentioned earlier, while many accidents stem from an unsafe work environment, it’s equally plausible that a worker got injured due to their inexperience, lack of skill, or ignorance.
+As inferred before, although most accidents can occur due to a lack of safety in the work environment, it is also equally likely that a worker got injured due to his inexperience, lack of skill, or ignorance.

 3. HAVING A POST-ACCIDENT RELIEF PROCEDURE IN PLACE